 We often talk about Operational Risk Management and Enterprise Risk Management as if they are isolated management frameworks.
 This might cultivate the perception that they are, but nothing could be further from the truth.
 Instead, they are simply two different levels of granularity into evaluating risk, and though they occur at different levels of organizational management, they ought to work with one another in a feedback-oriented, continuous improvement loop.

-The right enterprise risk register will take a localized risk-based issue—for example, a faulty asset or repeat behavioural concern—and then record and classify that issue, and apply corrective measures at the plant level, of course, but then go beyond by taking the ‘shape’ of that issue and extending it across similar sites across the enterprise.
+The right enterprise risk register will take a localized risk-based issue—for example, a faulty asset or repeat behavioral concern—and then record and classify that issue, and apply corrective measures at the plant level, of course, but then go beyond by taking the ‘shape’ of that issue and extending it across similar sites across the enterprise.

 For example, if one plant in Boston has identified repeat machine guarding issues within that particular site, the Identify-Assess-Control-Monitor and Respond ORM process applied at that site ought to then be extended to similar sites in Houston, Detroit, Beijing, and beyond.
 This is a very proactive way of applying risk lessons learned across the enterprise, instead of keeping them holed up at one site.
 That approach may serve the site well, while serving the operation poorly.
 Plant managers need the tools to both push local risk scenarios from their plant out across the enterprise and also pull risk data into their own plant.